vishvAsa/kAvyam/laxyam/gadyam/shrI-vaiShNava-kRtam/rAmAnujaH/periya-vAchchAn-piLLai_en.md

 having, purely by My grace, got totally rid of all obstructions to the three-stage devotion (parabhakti etc.,) directed for ever at My lotus-like feet

-adt having developed, by my blessing, the three stage devotion at my lotus like feet, to compino ay ban bytail
+adt having developed, by my blessing, the three stage devotion at my lotus like feet, to compino ay ban bytai।

 having, by my blessing, realised (fully comprehended), My essential nature, My divine form, My auspicious qualities, My worlds of sport and of bliss in all their extensiveness;